-12 Project Name ADA Curb Cuts in Maintenance Zone 9 Target Area Citywide Goals Supported Provide Needed Infrastructure Improvements Needs Addressed Priority Infrastructure Improvements Funding CDBG: \$275,668 Description Eligibility Citation: 24 CFR 570.201(c) - Public Facilities and Infrastructure Improvements/Other National Objective Citation: 24 CFR 570.208(a)(2) - Low Mod Limited Clientele Benefit Residents and visitors with disabilities utilize ADA ramps to access street intersections when traveling on city sidewalks.
+12 Project Name ADA Curb Cuts in Maintenance Zone 9 Target Area Citywide Goals Supported Provide Needed Infrastructure Improvements Needs Addressed Priority Infrastructure Improvements Funding CDBG: \$329,195 CDBG RLF: \$228,102 Description Eligibility Citation: 24 CFR 570.201(c) - Public Facilities and Infrastructure Improvements/Other National Objective Citation: 24 CFR 570.208(a)(2) - Low Mod Limited Clientele Benefit Residents and visitors with disabilities utilize ADA ramps to access street intersections when traveling on city sidewalks.
 CDBG funds will be used to construct approximately 100 curb ramps at various locations in the northeast area of town within Maintenance Zone 9, which has been evaluated for specific pavement and concrete improvements.
-Maintenance Zone 9 encompasses the Washington CDBG Area and a portion of the Goldenwest CDBG Target Date Area.
-6/30/2019 Estimate the number and type of families that will benefit from the proposed activities 3,768 persons benefit from the proposed activities Conque Tracter 000212: 000241: 000242: 000405: Location Description Census Tracts: 099212; 099241; 099242; 099405; 099410; 099411; 099605; 099702; and 099703 Planned Activities Same as description.
-Planned Activities Same as description.
+Maintenance Zone 9 encompasses the Washington CDBG Area and a portion of the Goldenwest CDBG Area.
+Target Date 6/30/2019 Estimate the number and type of families that will 3,768 persons benefit from the proposed activities Location Description Census Tracts: 099212; 099241; 099242; 099405; 099410; 099411; 099605; 099702; and 099703 Planned Activities Same as description.

 13 Project Name Children's Bureau

 Target Area Citywide

 Goals Supported Provide Needed Community Services to Low and

 Moderate Persons

 Needs Addressed Priority Community Services

-Funding CDBG: \$40,000
+Funding CDBG: \$40,000 \$65,000

-Description Eligibility Citation: 24 CFR 570.201(e) - Public Services/Youth Services National Objective Citation: 24 CFR 570.208(a)(2) -

-Low Mod Limited Clientele Benefit
+Description Eligibility Citation: 24 CFR 570.201(e) - Public Services/Youth Services National Objective Citation: 24 CFR 570.208(a)(2) - Low Mod Limited Clientele Benefit Children's Bureau is committed to providing vulnerable children, especially in the early years, the foundation necessary to become caring and productive adults by: 1) preventing child abuse and

-Children's Bureau is committed to providing vulnerable children, especially in the early years, the foundation necessary to become caring and productive adults by: 1) preventing child abuse and neglect; 2) protecting, nurturing, and treating abused children; 3) enhancing the potential of families and communities to meet the needs of their children; and 4) advancing the welfare of children and families through superior programs in child development, parent education, mental health, research and advocacy.
+neglect; 2) protecting, nurturing, and treating abused children; 3) enhancing the potential of families and communities to meet the needs of their children; and 4) advancing the welfare of children and families through superior programs in child development, parent education, mental health, research and advocacy.
 CDBG funds will be used to provide an after school drop-in recreation program in a safe environment, promoting healthy activity, social interaction, and fun as an alternative to unsupervised, unstructured, high-risk activity.
-CDBG funds will pay for staff, supplies, equipment, and
+CDBG funds will pay for staff, supplies, equipment, and services.

+\$25,000 is being added to the City's Children's Bureau public service program.
+The program, which normally offers after school care to students of low-to- moderate income families, has had to extend its hours to full day care, hire additional staff for smaller staff/children ratios, and has incurred additional equipment and supply costs because of COVID-19.

-Target Date services.
-6/30/2021
+Target Date 6/30/2021

 Estimate the number and type of families that will 250 persons (youth)

 benefit from the proposed activities

 Location Description Oakview Enhancement Area.

 Planned Activities See description.

 14 Project Name Oakview Family Literacy Program

 Target Area Citywide

 Goals Supported Provide Needed Community Services to Low and

 Moderate Persons

 Needs Addressed Priority Community Services

 Funding CDBG: \$10,000

-Description Eligibility Citation: 24 CFR 570.201(e) - Public Services/Other Public Services National Objective: 24 CFR 570.208(a)(2) - Low Mod Limited Clientele Benefit
+Description Eligibility Citation: 24 CFR 570.201(e) - Public Services/Other Public Services National Objective: 24 CFR 570.208(a)(2) - Low Mod

-CDBG funds will be used to operate the Family Literacy Program which provides one-to-one and small group tutoring so that low-income adults in Huntington Beach can improve their ability to understand, speak, read, and write in English.
-Increased English literacy skills give adults improved ability to function on the job and in the community and help their children succeed in school.
-Basic computer workshops increase computer literacy necessary for adults to function in the 21st century.
-Having a literate citizenry makes a safer and more successful community for all.
+Torret Data Services/Other Public Services

-Target Date 6/30/2020
+Target Date

 Estimate the number and type of families that will 190 persons

 benefit from the proposed activities

 Location Description Citywide

 Planned Activities Same as description.